saranyan/TED-Talks/README.md

 # Other stuff
 - The folder structure is weird because Github only allows 1000 files per folder.
 So, I tried to logically break the folders in alphabetical order.
 - I will add a Table of contents at the root data folder for easy navigation along with a source JSON that has metadata for a talk.
+- Currently all talks are only in English.
+I have aggregated other language talks as well but I need some help with parsing and cleaning those.
+If you want to help, reach out.

 And, be sure to watch this space :)